You are here

 Annals of Internal Medicine Institutional Subscriptions

-The most recent (2019) Impact Factor for Annals of Internal Medicine is 21.317 (Clarivate Analytics), its highest impact ever.
-According to the 2019 Journal Citations Reports from Clarivate Analytics, Annals is the highest cited and ranked internal medicine journal in the category of Medicine, General and Internal.
+The most recent (2020) Impact Factor for Annals of Internal Medicine is 25.391 (Clarivate Analytics), its highest impact ever.
+Annals is the most cited general internal medicine journal and one of the most influential journals in the world.
 Moreover, Annals is widely read, with over a million page views each month and receives significant coverage in the general media.

 Readers rely on Annals of Internal Medicine for leading-edge clinical research, systematic reviews, ground-breaking studies, newsworthy articles, and much more.